 Then the sign of the Son of Man will appear in heaven, and then all the tribes of the earth will mourn, and they will see the Son of Man coming on the clouds of heaven with power and great glory.
 And He will send His angels with a great sound of a trumpet, and they will gather together His elect from the four winds, from one end of heaven to the other.

-When we read Daniel 7:13–14, it is a bit ambiguous as to who is receiving the Kingdom; is it Christ or God?
+But when we read Daniel 7:13–14, it is a bit ambiguous as to who is receiving the kingdom; is it Christ or God?

 I kept looking in the night visions,

 And behold, with the clouds of heaven